utkarshluthra/utkarshluthra/README.md

 Back in 2019, I also learned Blender and will be uploading the projects created using that here as well along with a proper step-by-step markdown to help the beginners in the community.
 Further, in the same year, I learned Adobe XD, Photoshop, Illustrator and have been using these tools for several design projects.

-It is December 2020 that I was introduced to Competitive Programming and have started recently and hope to learn a lot in this domain too.
+It was in December 2020 that I was introduced to Competitive Programming and have started recently and hope to learn a lot in this domain too.

 ## Languages and Frameworks Skills aquired: